 Wrinkles are creases in the skin.
 The medical term for wrinkles is rhytids.

 Most wrinkles come from aging changes in skin.
 Aging of the skin, hair and nails is a natural process.
-There is little you can do to slow the rate of skin aging, but many things in the environment will speed it up.

 Frequent exposure to sunlight results in early skin wrinkles and dark areas (liver spots).
 It also increases the chances of getting skin cancer.
 Exposure to cigarette smoke can also make the skin wrinkle sooner.

 Stay out of the sun as much as possible to limit skin wrinkles.
 Wear hats and clothing that protect your skin and use sunscreen daily.
 Avoid smoking and secondhand smoke.

 Wrinkles are not usually a cause for concern unless they occur at an early age.
 Talk to your health care provider if you think that your skin is getting wrinkled faster than normal for someone your age or if you would like to consider cosmetic treatments for normal wrinkles from aging.
 A skin specialist (dermatologist) or a plastic surgeon can discuss non-surgical or surgical treatment options with you.

 - When did you first notice that your skin seemed more wrinkled than normal?

 - Has a skin spot become painful or does it bleed?

 - What other symptoms are you having?

 Your provider will examine your skin.
 You may need a skin lesion biopsy if you have any abnormal growths or skin changes.